Generalized Scaling for the Constrained Maximum-Entropy Sampling Problem: Numerical results

-In Table \ref{tab:fix}, for \hyperlink{MESP}{MESP}, we consider (un-scaled) \ref{DDFact} and (un-scaled) complementary \ref{DDFact}, and we show the impact of using g-scaled \ref{linx}, compared to o-scaled \ref{linx}, on an iterative procedure where we solve \ref{linx}, \ref{DDFact}, and complementary \ref{DDFact}, fixing variables at 0/1 whenever possible.
-While for \ref{CMESP}, we show the impact of using g-scaled linx, g-scaled \ref{DDFact}, and g-scaled complementary \ref{DDFact}, compared to o-scaled linx, (un-scaled) \ref{DDFact}, and (un-scaled) complementary \ref{DDFact}, on the same iterative procedure where we solve \ref{linx}, \ref{DDFact}, and complementary \ref{DDFact}, fixing variables at 0/1 whenever possible.
-In both cases, we update the scaling parameters of the scaled bounds at every iteration.
-For o-scaling, we optimize the scalar $\gamma$ by applying Newton steps until the absolute value of the derivative is less than $10^{-10}$.
-For g-scaling, we optimize the vector $\Upsilon$ by applying up to 10 BFGS steps, taking $\gamma \mathbf{e}$ as a starting point.
-We limit the number of BFGS steps in this experiment to get closer to what might be practical within B\&B. We present in the columns of Table \ref{tab:fix}, the following information from left to right: The problem considered, $n$, the range of $s$ considered, the scaling, the number of instances solved (one for each $s$ considered), the number of instances on which we could fix at least one variable (``inst fix''), the total number of variables fixed on all instances solved (``var fix''), the \%-improvement of g-scaling over o-scaling for the two last statistics.
+We present in the columns of Table \ref{tab:fix}, the following information from left to right: The problem considered, $n$, the range of $s$ considered, the scaling, the number of instances solved (one for each $s$ considered), the number of instances on which we could fix at least one variable (``inst fix''), the total number of variables fixed on all instances solved (``var fix''), the \%-improvement of g-scaling over o-scaling for the two last statistics.
 Additionally, to better understand how well our methods works for \hyperlink{MESP}{MESP} as $n$ grows, we also experimented with a covariance matrix of order $n=300$, which is a principal submatrix of the covariance matrix of order $n=2000$ used as a benchmark in the literature (see \cite{li2020best,chen2023computing}).
 First, we see that, except for the number of instances of \hyperlink{MESP}{MESP} with $n=124$ and $n=300$ on which we could fix variables, there is always an improvement.
 The improvement becomes very significant when side constraints are considered.
 We note that the number of variables fixed, reported on Table \ref{tab:fix}, refers only to the root nodes of the B{\&}B algorithm and indicates a promising approach to reduce the B{\&}B enumeration.

 The experiments with the fixing methodology show that g-scaling can effectively lead to a positive impact on the solution of \hyperlink{MESP}{MESP} and \ref{CMESP}, especially of the latter.